FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

 Running a FAIR Data Point in production is a bit more involved than running one offline on your development machine.
 The configuration details of a production deployments depend on many factors, such as available resources and security requirements.

-Whether you're setting up your own bare metal server or using a cloud provider that offers all kinds of managed services, you'll need to think about many of the same topics.
+Whether you're setting up your own bare metal server or using a cloud provider with lots of managed services, many of the same topics will need attention.
 Here's just a few that come to mind, in no particular order:

 - network security
 - secrets storage
 - identity and access management (IAM)
 - data management (security, privacy, replication, backups)
-- service availability (e.g. container orchestration)
+- service availability (container orchestration, monitoring)
 - performance
 - audit logging
-- infrastructure as code
+- deployment automation (infrastructure as code, CI/CD)
 - and so on and so forth...

 Obviously this list is far from exhaustive.